-Best trading platform in Singapore – Interactive Brokers
+1. Interactive Brokers - Best trading platform in Singapore

 Interactive Brokers (IBKR) is my pick for the best stock broker for trading stocks and futures in Singapore across local and global markets.
-IBKR is regulated by the Monetary Authority of Singapore (MAS) and provides access to the Singapore Exchange (SGX), offering 637 stocks, 720 futures, 74 ETFs, 57 indices, 5 options on futures, 196 structured products, and 7 warrants, totaling 1,696 products.
-With competitive pricing of just SGD 2.50 per SGX order, IBKR is one of the most cost-effective brokers for trading stocks in Singapore.
+IBKR is regulated by the Monetary Authority of Singapore (MAS) and provides access to the Singapore Exchange (SGX), offering 637 stocks, 720 futures, 74 ETFs, 57 indices, 5 options on futures, 196 structured products, and 7 warrants, for a total of 1,696 products.
+With competitive pricing of just SGD 2.50 per SGX order, IBKR is one of the most cost-effective brokers for trading Singapore stocks.

-Offering of investments: Serving traders in over 200 countries, IBKR grants access to more than 150 markets.
-Since 2021, IBKR has also offered cryptocurrency trading, allowing clients to trade bitcoin, ethereum, litecoin, and bitcoin cash with low commissions of 0.12% to 0.18%.
-IBKR also supports trading in U.S. spot gold in amounts as small as one ounce and Micro and Small futures contracts.
+Offering of investments: Serving traders in over 200 countries, IBKR provides access to more than 150 markets worldwide.
+The broker also offers cryptocurrency trading with low commissions of 0.12% to 0.18%, supporting 10+ spot coins including bitcoin, ethereum, solana, XRP, and litecoin.
+IBKR additionally supports trading in U.S. spot gold in amounts as small as one ounce, along with Micro and Small futures contracts.

-Trading costs: IBKR Lite offers zero-commission trades for U.S. stocks and ETFs, though it relies on payment for order flow (PFOF), which slightly impacts order execution quality.
-IBKR Pro, designed for professional traders, avoids PFOF and offers superior execution with tiered commissions starting at $0.0035 per share.
-High-volume traders can reduce costs to as low as $0.0005 per share.
-U.S. options contracts under IBKR Pro are similarly tiered, beginning at $0.65 per contract.
+Trading costs: IBKR Lite offers zero-commission trades for U.S. stocks and ETFs, though it relies on payment for order flow (PFOF), which can slightly impact order execution quality.
+IBKR Pro, designed for active traders, avoids PFOF and delivers superior execution with tiered commissions starting at $0.0035 per share.
+High-volume traders can reduce costs to as low as $0.0005 per share, while U.S. options contracts under IBKR Pro start at $0.65.

-Mobile trading: IBKR offers three mobile apps tailored to different traders.
-IBKR Mobile is ideal for experienced traders, featuring fast streaming data, advanced charting, and comprehensive portfolio management tools.
-GlobalTrader caters to beginners and international stock traders, offering fractional shares and easy access to global markets.
-The Impact app focuses on ESG investing, allowing users to align portfolios with their personal values.
+Mobile trading: IBKR offers a suite of mobile apps tailored to different traders.
+IBKR Mobile the flagship for experienced traders, with fast streaming data, advanced charting, and full portfolio management tools.
+GlobalTrader caters to beginners and international stock traders with fractional shares and easy access to global markets, while the Impact app focuses on ESG investing.
+IBKR's newest app, InvestMentor, is built around investor education.

-Excellent choice for trading stocks in Singapore – IG
+2. IG - Best for trading stocks in Singapore

 Overall |